 We’ll look at the specific strategies that you can focus on and how you can make the most out of each of these strategies in turning a potential customer into a loyal one.

 Are you an average guy or girl with a shoestring budget for content marketing?
 Follow these action steps to learn how you can get started with content marketing with limited budget, even if you’re not great at writing.

 By the end of this blog post, you should have a good sense of how you too can join many of the marketers enjoying success with content marketing.

 I know you think you’re probably a bad writer, but, really, how bad are you?

 Writing for the web is nothing like writing a university style thesis, or even an essay for a high school teacher.

-It’s a lot easier and it doesn’t take much talent or time to create content that’s both valuable and easy to read.
+It’s a lot easier and it doesn’t take much talent or time to create valuable content that’s easy to read.

 You probably just need a little bit of practice more than anything and that’s not hard to accomplish.

 If you set aside some time to write a 500 word blog post every other day, you’ll soon establish a groove that allows you to write a basic article anytime.